How on earth can you last for over 20 years in ministry?

 These are just a few of the things that make pastoral life complex and pressured.

-Today, more than ever before, pastors need to prioritise self-care.
+Today, more than ever before, pastors need to prioritize self-care.

 The harsh truth is that if pastors don’t look after themselves then who will?